First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 The founders who reach 100 sales fastest are almost always the ones who treat the process as a pipeline and manage it deliberately.
 A simple spreadsheet tracking every prospect, every conversation, and every outcome is enough at this stage.
 You do not need a CRM.
 You need visibility into what is working and what is not, updated every week.
 Set a weekly target for outreach volume and conversion rate, review the numbers every Friday, and adjust the approach based on what the data tells you rather than what feels right.

-Mistakes That Stop Startups From Reaching Their First 100 Sales
+Startup Mistakes That Prevent Founders From Reaching Their First 100 Sales

 Waiting for the product to be perfect.
 The product will never feel finished enough to sell with full confidence.
 That feeling does not go away.
 The founders who reach 100 sales fastest are the ones who start selling an imperfect product and iterate based on what real customers tell them.
 Reid Hoffman, co-founder of LinkedIn, is widely quoted as saying that if you are not embarrassed by the first version of your product, you launched too late.